-(i) Rate of change in net premiums:

-The increase in the rate of change in net premiums resulted from the fact that the written premium on automobile insurance benefited from the promotion of various car manufacturers and the government's replacement subsidy program.

-- (ii) Net reinsurance commission to equity ratio:

-Net reinsurance commission to equity ratio decreased due to the decrease in auto reinsurance commission income driven by the decrease in auto reinsurance ceded ratio. - (c) Other significant information sufficient to enhance understanding of its financial position, financial performance and cash flows or trends of change (e.g. the effects of exchange rate fluctuation): None.
+- (i) Return on equity and rate of change in equity: - A decrease in return on equity and rate of change in equity are due to net loss. - (ii) Net premiums to shareholders' equity, gross premiums to shareholders' equity and reserves to equity: - An increase in net premiums to shareholders' equity, gross premiums to shareholders' equity and reserves to equity are due to an increase of COVID insurance claims and provision in premium reserve. - (c) Other significant information sufficient to enhance understanding of its financial position, financial performance and cash flows or trends of change (e.g. the effects of exchange rate fluctuation): None.